How to secure an NHS job as an International Resident Doctor

 Once registered, we can look at what you need to do to apply for work in the UK, and help you with the different procedures and processes you need to take.

-We hope our blog helped answer any questions you had on how to secure an NHS job as an International Junior Doctor and if you want to know more about how we can help you relocate, please get in touch.
+We hope our blog helped answer any questions you had on how to secure an NHS job as an International Resident Doctor and if you want to know more about how we can help you relocate, please get in touch.
 Our specialist Recruitment Consultants can help you with 1-2-1 support and guidance at every step of the way.